 The word ‘deepfake’ is used to refer to any digital photograph or video that has been made with little assistance from artificial intelligence.
 AI can help to make high-quality photographs of even non-existent people, or videos of celebrities saying or doing things they did not do.
-Deepfake photographs and videos manipulate the audience’s perception, so they are possibly dangerous creations.
+Deepfake photos and videos manipulate the audience’s perception, so they are possibly dangerous creations.
 Product photo editing experts say that fake creations are likely to look more real soon than in the present.
 This is where the invention of the University at Buffalo’s researchers, including Siwei Lyu, comes into the picture.

-The Buffalo University’s Creation To Identify Deepfakes
+The Buffalo University’s Creation to Identify Deepfakes

 Lyu and his fellow researchers at the Buffalo-based university have made a tool that identifies whether a photograph is doctored.
 For your information, the term ‘doctored’ refers to a fake or modified photograph with a particular meaning.
 The tool deconstructs the light reflections seen in the subject’s eyes.
 As per a recent study from the university, the tool’s deepfake recognition capability is 94% effective with photographs similar to portraits.